sgothel/pacman/README.md

     - PRNG with an identical seed value every new level and life for predictable results
     - Adjust tunnel speed
     - No turning up in *Red-Zones* if chasing or scattering
+    - Optionally use alternative Manhatten distance function instead of the Euclidean default.
 - Pacman
     - show eaten ghosts and fruit score onscreen (FREEZE)
     - Freeze pacman only for 3 frames after eating power pellet